WIAS-PDELib/ExtendableFEM.jl/README.md

 # run example with default arguments
 Example201_PoissonProblem.main()

-# use with Plotting backend (added manually to the environment)
+# run with Plotting backend (added manually to the environment)
 using PythonPlot
 Example201_PoissonProblem.main(; Plotter = PythonPlot)
 ```